Back to 141a - Back to content

 144 b.
 The membrane connecting the base of the fourth pair

-of legs (swimming feet) has two high and slime
+(swimming feet) has two high and slime

 outgrowth with bigger spines on.
 Caudal branch